StefanBratanov/sofia-supermarkets-api/README.md

 ## Code Style

-Kotlin code conventions based on [google-java-format](https://github.com/google/google-java-format) is used in this project.
+Kotlin code conventions based on [google-java-format](https://github.com/google/google-java-format) are used in this project.
 To reformat code, run:

 ```
 ./gradlew spotlessApply